Hellenic Film Society Pivots to Virtual Greek Film Festival with Impressive Line-up July 10-20 - The Pappas Post

 ZIZOTEK, directed by Vardis Marinakis.
 A young boy abandoned by his mother at a country fair takes refuge in the isolated cabin of a mute loner.
 Gradually the two outcasts form a family, something both have lacked for some time.
 Variety calls it “riveting”, “moving and subtly bewitching.”
 Winner of Best Cinematography, Hellenic Film Academy Award 2020.

-For additional information or to purchase tickets of a virtual film pass for the virtual festival, click here.
+For additional information or to purchase tickets for the virtual festival, click here.